220314-jwa/p1-smaklilu90/README.md

 To-do list:
 * When the list of stories table populates it has a lot of ID columns, each Id represents a status, a role etc. If the user is not aware what the ID's represent it can lead to confusion.
 This can be improved by joining the related tables and create a better view in the Db
-* Editors and Senior editors should have a different role. i.e. for the time being they have the same roles/privileges.
+* Editors and Senior editors should have differnt roles/privillages.
+Currently, they have the same roles/privileges.

 ## Getting Started